 Enter your personal details here.

 Start with the studies you completed last.
-You must provide the name of the school, the name of your degree, your grades and study period.
+You must provide the name of the school, the name of your degree and study period.
 You can also specify any subjects that you think are particularly relevant to your studies.
 Any completed courses that might be applicable to the job you are applying for should also be detailed here.

 Your current or latest employment should be mentioned first.
 You need to submit details about your workplace, job title and period of employment as well as any relevant information on specific projects or responsibilities.